AusClimateService/unseen/docs/user_guide/worked_example.rst

 .. image:: wheatbelt_stability_CanESM5.png
    :width: 800

+In this case, it looks like the there's model drift in the first few lead times before the simulations settle down (confirmed also in the indpendence analysis; see below).
+There is also some evidence of a trend with time in the data, so we might decide to remove earlier forecast years (e.g. start at 1980 instead of 1960) from our analysis or detrend the data
+(detrending functionality isn't currently available in the UNSEEN software).

 Independence testing
 ^^^^^^^^^^^^^^^^^^^^

-Next we want to ensure that each sample in our model dataset is independent.
+Next, we want to ensure that each sample in our model dataset is independent.
 To do this, we can use the ``independence`` module:

 .. code-block:: python

    from unseen import independence

-   mean_correlations, null_correlation_bounds = independence.run_tests(cafe_da_bc)
+   mean_correlations, null_correlation_bounds = independence.run_tests(model_ds['pr'])

 For each initialisation time/month,